Benefits Comparison

 Simplified

-Our team understands the MERCOSUR process nuances, from the critical 90-day window to country-specific document requirements.
+Our team understands the MERCOSUR process, from the national ID advantage to the critical 90-day permanent residency window.
 Ensure your residency transition is handled correctly.

 Citations

-1. Dirección General de Migraciones, Paraguay.
-Residencia Temporaria MERCOSUR and Residencia Permanente MERCOSUR.
-Official government requirements, processing times, and the 90-day permanent residency application window. migraciones.gov.py
+1. Dirección Nacional de Migraciones, Paraguay.
+Residencia Temporaria y Permanente MERCOSUR.
+Official government requirements, processing, and the 90-day permanent residency application window. migraciones.gov.py

 3. MERCOSUR Official.
 Estatuto de la Ciudadanía del MERCOSUR.
-Rights framework for MERCOSUR residents including equal treatment principle. mercosur.int
+Rights framework for MERCOSUR residents including the equal-treatment principle and regional mobility. mercosur.int